 - Latvia – another Baltic state, predominately Protestant country, with a lot of Baltic-German and Nordic heritage.

-Note: While the Baltic states have much common history with the Nordic countries, and especially Estonians claim their country to be Nordic, they are not members of the Nordic Council.
+Note: While the Baltic Countries have much common history with the Nordic countries, and especially Estonians claim their country to be Nordic, they are not members of the Nordic Council.

 Top Nordic Cities